tiagovb/CntxtCS/README.md

 It's like handing your LLM the cliff notes instead of a novel.

+## **Active Development Notice**

+- CntxtCS is under **active development at high velocity** as we continuously improve the project.
+Thank you for your contributions! 🙌

 ## ✨ Features

 - 🔍 Deep analysis of C# codebases